SmileiPIC/tutorials/advanced_wakefield_envelope.rst

 First, let's study the laser propagation.
 Note the ``MovingWindow`` block and that the window starts moving since the very first iteration of the simulation.
-This allows the simulation domain to constantly shifts toward the `x` direction in order to follow the laser propagation.
+This allows the simulation domain to constantly shift toward the `x` direction in order to follow the laser propagation.

 To follow the laser propagation, the diagnostic ``Scalar`` can be used to plot